d-negatu/vibetune/README.md

     ```

 3. **Configure Environment Variables**:
-    Create a `.env` file in the root directory with the following details:
+    Create a `.env` file in the root directory with the following:
     ```env
     SPOTIFY_CLIENT_ID=your_spotify_client_id
     SPOTIFY_CLIENT_SECRET=your_spotify_client_secret